GeorgeStambulyants/Projects_from_books/README.md

 * Pyphen

 #### [E-Learning Platform](https://github.com/GeorgeStambulyants/Projects_from_books/tree/master/Django__Mele/E-Learning_Platform) ####
-This project is a E-Learning Platform with content management system (CMS)
+This project is a E-Learning Platform with content management system (CMS).

 __In this web application I have learned about__:
 * CMS and how it can be implemented with Django